- Oops!Something went wrong.Please try again later.

-When it comes to parenting, the Duke and Duchess of Cambridge are known to have a signature style in speaking with their children, 6-year-old Prince George, 5-year-old Princess Charlotte, and Prince Louis (who just turned 2!).
-It's clear that the royal duo have taken a unique approach to navigating parenting in the public eye, but one of their methods for disciplining their cohort of youngsters recently made headlines as it's seemingly unheard of.
+When it comes to parenting, the Duke and Duchess of Cambridge are known to have a signature style in speaking with their children, 7-year-old Prince George, 6-year-old Princess Charlotte, and Prince Louis (who just turned 3!).
+It’s clear that the royal duo have taken a unique approach to navigating parenting in the public eye, but one of their methods for disciplining their cohort of youngsters recently made headlines as it’s seemingly unheard of.

 What exactly is a chat sofa, you might ask?
-It's the royals duo's own method to plainly explain why the child in question has made a mistake and is now having a "talking to," so to speak.
-"There's no 'naughty step' but there is a 'chat sofa,'" a source told the Sun.
-"The naughty child is taken away from the scene of the row or disruption and talked to calmly by either Kate or William.
-Things are explained, and consequences outlined, and they never shout at them."
+It’s the royal duo’s own method to plainly explain why the child in question has made a mistake and is now having a “talking-to,” so to speak.
+“There’s no ‘naughty step’ but there is a ‘chat sofa,’” a source told The Sun.
+“The naughty child is taken away from the scene of the row or disruption and talked to calmly by either Kate or William.
+Things are explained and consequences outlined, and they never shout at them.”

-Their calculated method of discipline reinforces some of the royal couple's most notable parenting techniques.
-It seems to be a calm way of working through the situation, and allows Kate and William to listen to their children and address them eye-to-eye, as they have been known to do in public appearances.
-The "chat sofa" is seemingly used by all of the children's care takers, including Maria Borrallo, a nanny who has been serving the royal family for years, according to the newspaper.
+Their calculated method of discipline reinforces some of the royal couple’s most notable parenting techniques.
+It seems to be a calm way of working through the situation and allows Kate and William to listen to their children and address them eye to eye, as they have been known to do in public appearances.
+The “chat sofa” is seemingly used by all the children’s caretakers, including Maria Borrallo, a nanny who has been serving the royal family for years, according to the newspaper.

 You Might Also Like